3bn

 International Market Value

 These home and international sales are generated from content created by a relatively small number of individuals.
-Direct employment is around 20,000 but these employees generate a staggering £1.5bn for the UK economy.
+Direct employment is around 76,000.
 They are well distributed throughout key UK cities including the Nations and Regions ensuring that the economic benefits are felt across the UK.

 Other areas such as e-sports and immersive content are set to contribute to further growth.
 Ukie and TIGA are both useful sources of further information.